Call Now: 201-986-8300 | [email protected]

 ability to react to a roadway hazard, incident, or weather conditions.

 Distracted driving can come in many forms beyond texting and talking on the cell phone.
 Many teens may try to multitask while driving to save time while they commute by doing such things as eating breakfast or drinking a beverage, applying their makeup, or adjusting the radio.
 Many teens are distracted by the attraction of passengers in the vehicle.
-Driving under the influence of any impairing substance – including alcohol and prescription drugs – could have deadly consequences.
+Defensive Driving Course under the influence of any impairing substance – including alcohol and prescription drugs – could have deadly consequences.
 Drunk-driving laws are always strictly enforced, with a zero-tolerance law.

 Recently a young lady hit a Dump Truck head-on in front of her high school and there were not any skid marks.
 Officers were unable to remove the body from the car due to the significant impact.